MBrassey/toss-up/README.md

 #### IPFS

 TossUp's application files are hosted on the Interplanetary FileSystem [(IPFS)](https://ipfs.io/).
 Being deployed this way, the application is hosted with peer to peer functionality in a completely distributed, decentralized way.
+TossUp is deployed with and utilizes the [fleek platform](https://app.fleek.co/) & CDN for the quickest and most reliable IPFS user experience.

 #### Chainlink